How to insert flag icons in tables

 The Excel / Google Sheet formula VLOOPKUP is our friend!
 That's how it works:

 A Get the flag codes table.
-To do so, copy & paste this whole table with the flag codes from Github into Google Sheets or Excel.
+To do so, copy & paste this whole table with the flag codes into your own Google Sheet or Excel, or simply copy it.

 C Add the country names you want to combine with flags.
 Now it's time to add your data.
 Maybe you have a list of country names?
-Place them right of the two columns you just copy and pasted from Github.
+Place them right of the two columns you just copy and pasted from our table.

 ...if the name of the country you want the flag code for is in cell D3 (row 3, column D).